 Google Play Movies and TV will also be rebranded to Google TV.

 Besides being a new UI for Android TVs, Google TV is also the new name for the Google Play Movies and TV app.
 With the name change comes a new overall look, including a new app icon and logo.
 Confused?
 We’re not sure what inspired Google to do this either.

 Perhaps the company is laying the foundation for a future streaming service (something like Apple TV Plus) or planning more changes to the Android TV platform.
 We’ll likely know more in the future.
 Meanwhile, all your previously purchased movies and shows will remain available on the rebranded app.

 As mentioned before, the Android TV software can be found on many devices be it streaming sticks, dongles, set-top boxes, or television sets.
 Most of these devices are plug-and-play, with a brief universal setup process.

 If you have a third-party Android TV device like the Mi TV Stick or the Nvidia Shield TV, you’ll have to plug it into your TV or monitor’s HDMI port using an HDMI cable.
 If your TV is preloaded with the Android TV platform, you can just plug it into a power socket and get started.

 Once your Android TV is ready to use, you will see content divided into rows.
 If you have the new Chromecast, you’ll experience the new Google TV UI we explained above.

-In any case, you’ll find that some popular apps such as Netflix, YouTube, Google Play Music (soon to be replaced by YouTube Music), and others are pre-installed on your Android TV device.
+In any case, you’ll find that some popular apps such as Netflix, YouTube, YouTube Music, and others are pre-installed on your Android TV device.
 You can also download more apps through the Google Play Store.

 Soon, Google will also offer a Live TV tab on Android TV devices through its Google TV UI.
 Live TV channels will show up as per your YouTube TV subscriptions, but the integration will be limited to the US at launch.